edgedb/rfcs/text/1020-triggers.rst

 Rationale
 =========

-The split between ``BEFORE`` and ``AFTER`` comes from the desire to be able to have meaningful ``delete`` triggers and to allow ``update`` triggers to access the old object, while also having the ability to ``update`` objects that were newly inserted or already updated (important for ``mtime`` style triggers).

-The latter is difficult to do for implementation reasons if the trigger is inlined inside the query itself (because rows can not be updated twice by a single query in postgres), while the former can't be done easily if the triggers are run in a separate query (since the old date is gone).

 We support both ``FOR EACH`` and ``FOR ALL`` because for all is more powerful while for each is simpler and more ergonomic in common